Kaysa Pritchard: Background

 Pritchard was born in Campbelltown, New South Wales, Australia.
 He is of Samoan and Pākehā (Anglo-Saxon) New Zealand descent.

 He played his junior football for the Cabramatta Two Blues, and attended Hoxton Park High School before being signed by the Parramatta Eels.

 Pritchard is the younger brother of retired Parramatta Eels player Frank Pritchard.

 Playing career

 Early career

 In 2012, Pritchard played for the Parramatta Eels' NYC team.

 2013

-In Round 8, Pritchard made his NRL debut for the Eels against the North Queensland Cowboys.
-On 5 July, he re-signed with the Eels on a 2-year contract.
+In Round 8, Pritchard made his NRL debut for Parramatta against the North Queensland Cowboys.
+On 5 July, he re-signed with the Eels on a two-year contract.

 2014

 On 3 May, Pritchard played for the New South Wales Under-20s team against the Queensland Under-20s team.
 On 8 September, he was named in the Samoa train-on squad for the 2014 Four Nations, but didn't make the final 24-man squad.

 2015

 On 14 May 2015, it was revealed that Kaysa Pritchard let fellow Parramatta player Kenny Edwards take a urine sample for Pritchard on his behalf.
 Pritchard was temporarily stood down by the club.
-On 11 July, Pritchard re-signed with the Eels on a 1-year contract.
+On 11 July, Pritchard re-signed with the Eels on a one-year contract.